vibqetowi/2025-KPMG-Data-Challenge/README.md

 1) CPI = 0.98

-   - Justification: This Cost Performance Index (CPI) target is derived from the standard project management practice of maintaining a 10% contingency in enterprise consulting, factoring in the expectation of high efficiency and budget adherence among KPMG associates.
-A CPI of 1.0 would represent maximum value extraction without any chargeout dilution.
+   - Justification: This Cost Performance Index (CPI) value is derived from our knowledge of Project Management practices (contingency of 10%) as well as assumed efficiency of the KPMG workforce.
-   - Impact: A CPI of 0.98 is chosen to strike a balance between ensuring project profitability and maintaining realistic project planning.
+   - Impact: A CPI of 0.98 is chosen to allow backwards estimations of project timelines, as stated however, it should be replaced by real project timelie data and VEC calculations in production.
-   - Implementation Note:  In the context of professional services and knowledge-based work, objectively measuring project completion for Earned Value Management (EVM) is inherently challenging.
-Therefore, adopting a fixed CPI provides a pragmatic and consistently applicable performance benchmark, more suitable for professional services than attempting to impose metrics designed for manufacturing environments.
-2) Project Timeline Inference

-   - Justification: As explicit project start and end dates are not provided in the dataset, project timelines are inferred mathematically using available data points to enable schedule-related calculations.
-   - Impact: Project timelines are inferred to enable schedule-related calculations.

 ### Supporting Assumptions